 Community Colleges of Spokane has adopted a student conduct code and rules for enforcement.
-All students should familiarize themselves with the code, which can be found online at http://apps.leg.wa.gov/wac/default.aspx?cite=132q-30.
+All students should familiarize themselves with the code, which can be found online at http://apps.leg.wa.gov/wac/default.aspx?cite=132q-10.
+Students with questions regarding the code should contact SCC or SECC.

-In addition, CCS follows all applicable federal and state laws regarding the prohibition of the use of firearms and dangerous weapons, the possession of controlled substances and alcohol by any student on district-owned or used facilities, grounds, or motor vehicles, and in any college participant activity on or off campus.
+In addition, CCS follows all applicable federal and state laws regarding the prohibition of the use of firearms and dangerous weapons.
+Per WAC 132Q-10-228, Community Colleges of Spokane prohibits being observably under the influence of any legend drug, narcotic drug or controlled substance or otherwise using, possessing, delivering, manufacturing, or seeking any such drug or substance, except in accordance with a lawful prescription for that student by a licensed health care professional or as otherwise expressly permitted by federal, state, or local law.
+Use of drugs and alcohol by any student on district-owned or used facilities, grounds, or motor vehicles, and in any college participant activity on or off campus is prohibited.